mehara-rothila/university-companion-front-end/DOCUMENTATION.md

 ## 🎯 Overview

-Smart Campus Companion is an AI-powered digital assistant designed to help students efficiently navigate, engage with, and thrive in campus life through human-centered design and ethical AI implementation.
-This comprehensive platform integrates intelligent features for academic support, wellness tracking, campus navigation, and social engagement.
+Smart University Companion is an AI-powered digital assistant designed to help students efficiently navigate, engage with, and thrive in university life through human-centered design and ethical AI implementation.
+This comprehensive platform integrates intelligent features for academic support, wellness tracking, university navigation, and social engagement.

 ### Project Vision
 - **Human-Centered Design**: Technology that adapts to users, not the other way around